sutton25/certpal/README.md

 - Personalized study plans
 - Flashcards and quick-reference guides
 - Progress tracking
-- Chat Bot for help at all times
+- Floating Chat Bot for help at all times
+- Sends your questions to a local LLM via Ollama
+- Designed for IT + cybersecurity explanations (firewalls, subnets, OSI, etc.)

 ## Built With
 - Python